heyallnorahere/code-playground/README.md

 # code-playground

-Simple framework for creating simple projects
+.NET 7 framework for simple setup of graphics projects

 ## Building